-Glenlake Minor Hockey Club is currently accepting applications from first year referees.
+Glenlake Minor Hockey Club accepts applications from first year referees.
 Referees must be at least 13 years of age (as of December 31st).

 Register with the Glenlake Referee Coordinator by email (firstname.lastname@example.org) and be accepted as a Glenlake Referee PRIOR to enrolling in the CZRC Referee Clinic to ensure that we have space for you.
 Glenlake confirmation of acceptance is REQUIRED before registering the online and classroom/ice clinics.

 1. When registering with Glenlake Minor Hockey Club, please include the following personal information:

 - Email address that is monitored on a daily basis

 - Hockey Level of Play (e.g. First year Bantam – 4 years of playing hockey)

 2. Be accepted onto the Glenlake referee roster.

 3. To become certified as an official in Calgary you need to take part in an officials’ certification clinic.
 Follow these steps for Referee Clinics provided by Central Zone Referees Committee (CZRC):